How to disable Recall (AI timeline) on Windows 11

 4. Right-click the WindowsAI key, select the New menu, and choose the “DWORD (32-bit) Value” option.

-5. Name the key DisableAIDataAnalysis and press Enter.
+5. Name the key AllowRecallEnablement and press Enter.

-6. Double-click the newly created key and change its value from 0 to 1.
+6. Double-click the newly created key and make sure the value is 0.

 7. Click the OK button.